 - Glue the bridge to the forward body tube.
 The inner bridge piece butts against the front of the neck and the top of the bridge overlaps the neck piece.
 When glued in place properly there will be about a 1/2″ gap from the front of the tube and the front of the bridge wrap.
 This gap is used to place nose weight when balancing.

-- The forward bottom plate for the bottom of the bridge will be painted separately and installed after balancing.
-It is cut to size but differences in how you glue the bridge wrap might mean you have to trim it slightly.
+- The bottom plate for the bridge will be installed after painting and balancing.
+It is cut to size but differences in how you glue the bridge wrap might mean you have to trim/sand it slightly.

 - Glue the vertical fin/upper wing assembly onto the top of the wing with the rear even with the rear of the wing.
 You want to make a mark on the assembly for the middle and use a straight edge to make sure you are keeping the assembly in the middle and the vertical stab exactly lined up with the body tube and bridge assembly.
 Make sure you are centered at the rear as well between the two elevons.
 Make sure the elevons clear the angled plates glued to this vertical stab assembly, if not trim the inboard ends of the elevons so that they do clear.